-Keith Knudsen, the longtime Doobie Brothers drummer who was part of the band during a string of hits that included "Taking It to the Streets" and "Black Water," died of pneumonia yesterday (Feb.
-7).
-HKeith Knudsen, the longtime Doobie Brothers drummer who was part of the band during a string of hits that included "Taking It to the Streets" and "Black Water," died of pneumonia yesterday (Feb.
+Keith Knudsen, the longtime Doobie Brothers drummer who was part of the band during a string of hits that included “Taking It to the Streets” and “Black Water,” died of pneumonia yesterday (Feb.
 7).
 He was 56.

 Knudsen had been hospitalized for more than a month, according to the band’s longtime manager Bruce Cohn.
 “I just saw him Sunday, just before the Super Bowl,” Cohn said.
 “He was in good spirits.
 He was weak, but he was OK.”